My Dog Skip (film)

-My Dog Skip is a 2000 American comedy-drama film, directed by Jay Russell and starring Frankie Muniz, Diane Lane, Luke Wilson, and Kevin Bacon with narration by Harry Connick Jr. Based on the autobiographical book of the same name, the film tells the story of a 9-year-old Willie Morris as he is given a Jack Russell Terrier for his birthday, and how the dog fundamentally changes several aspects of his life.
-My Dog Skip was released on March 3, 2000, by Warner Bros. and received generally positive reviews from critics.
-The film earned more than $35.5 million on a $4.5 million budget.
+My Dog Skip is a 2000 American comedy-drama film, directed by Jay Russell and starring Frankie Muniz, Diane Lane, Luke Wilson, and Kevin Bacon, with narration by Harry Connick Jr. Based on the 1995 autobiographical book by Willie Morris, the film tells the story of 9-year-old Morris as he is given a Smooth Fox Terrier for his birthday and how the dog fundamentally changes several aspects of his life.
+My Dog Skip was released on January 12, 2000, by Warner Bros. and received generally positive reviews from critics.
+The film grossed $35.8 million on a $7 million budget.

 Plot

-Willie Morris looks back in the early 1940s and how it was colored by his dearly beloved dog, a Jack Russell Terrier whom he had named Skip.
-Willie is a lonely boy with a gruff, proud father Jack, a Spanish Civil War veteran, and a charismatic, talkative mother Ellen, a housewife, but he is an only child with few friends.
+Willie Morris looks back on the early 1940s and how it was colored by his dearly beloved dog, a Smooth Fox Terrier whom he had named Skip.
+Willie is a lonely boy with a gruff, proud father, Jack, a Spanish Civil War veteran, and a charismatic, talkative mother, Ellen, a housewife, but he is an only child with few friends.
 His one companion is a man who lives next door, Dink Jenkins, who is the local sports hero in Mississippi.
 However, when Dink is drafted to go to war, Ellen decides to buy Willie a dog, against Jack's wishes, in order that he should have some company.

-Willie and Skip become firm friends very quickly.
+Willie and Skip became firm friends very quickly.
 However, Willie gets bullied at school by Big Boy Wilkinson, Henjie Henick, and Spit McGee, until Dink sends him a German helmet and belt from the front line.
 The other boys demand he play ball in order to win back his belongings, while Skip leaps in to help him.
 That same day, the three boys talk Willie into spending the night in a graveyard, where they claim a witch is buried.
 If he stays there, he gets to join their gang and also keep the ball Dink signed for them; otherwise, he has to give them his German helmet.
-Willie stays at the graveyard for a number of hours until he hears two moonshiners Millard and Junior who are loading crates into a crypt.
+Willie stays at the graveyard for a number of hours until he hears two moonshiners, Millard and Junior, who are loading crates into a crypt.
 Skip jumps on Millard until Junior comes at him with a spade.
 Willie slingshots Junior with an acorn and attempts to escape the graveyard with Skip, but they are soon captured by Junior.
 He threatens to kill Skip unless Willie stays before sunrise.
 After the two guys leave, the three boys return and accept Willie into their group as a reward.